vidyanan/L01_03/README.md

 - links/userstories.html (userstories, tasks) links/sprintbacklog1.html (tasks, dependencies, activity chart, burndown chart)
 	- Deliverable 3, due Oct 23, (please open main.html and all links will be visible from their)
 - links/userstories.html (userstories, tasks) links/sprintbacklog2.html, links/sprintbacklog2.html (tasks, dependencies, activity chart, burndown chart, taskboards)
-	- Deliverable 3, due Oct 23, (please open main.html and all links will be visible from their)
+	- Deliverable 4, due Nov 6, (please open main.html and all links will be visible from their)

 ## Project
 In here is the actual code for the project.